ryanwang520/api-docs/source/includes/_integrations.md

 ### Sold the appointment when you sell the project

-Let's say you want to sell the project in i360 when you select "Yes" in "Did you sell this project" pop-up.
+Let's say you want to sell the project in i360 when you select "Yes" in "Do you want to push this proposal to I360?" pop-up.

 **Implementation Steps:**